peteroupc/peteroupc.github.io/randomfunc.md

 The [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) (also called the Gaussian distribution) can model many kinds of measurements or scores whose values are most likely around a given average and are less likely the farther away from that average on either side.

-The pseudocode below uses the polar method <sup>[(2)](#Note2) to generates two normally-distributed random numbers using the following two parameters:
+The pseudocode below uses the polar method <sup>[(2)](#Note2)</sup> to generate two normally-distributed random numbers using the following two parameters:

 - `mu` (&mu;) is the mean (average), or the peak of the distribution's "bell curve".
 - `sigma` (&sigma;), the standard deviation, affects how wide the normal distribution's "bell curve" appears.
-The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%, and within three standard deviations, about 99.7%.
+The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.

 ----